Top Ten Tips We Wish Applicants Knew About Admissons Interviews

 7. Practice Won't Make Perfect

 You can't really "practice" for your interview.
-It's just a conversation, like the ones you have every day, where you can talk about your activities, your work and what you do for fun.
+It's just a conversation, like those you have every day, where you can talk about your activities, your work and what you do for fun.
 All we ask is that you be yourself: be honest and sincere, and you will do just fine.

 8. Be Early and Plan Ahead